 Feeding customer data into your business CRM allows a 360 degree view of your customers.

 Common support questions help you pinpoint gaps or navigational problems in your online support content.

 This data allows you to create new content around these questions and further encourages self-service.

-By having live chat on your website and making it available as a support option you're helping to build trust.
-Different people prefer different contact channels, and by presenting a wider range of options customers will feel that you're more responsive, more available and generally more interested in what they want.
+By having live chat tools on your website and making it available as a support option, you're helping to build trust.
+Different people prefer different contact channels, and by presenting a wider range of options, customers will feel that you're more responsive, more available and generally more interested in what they want.

 Live chat also gives you the option of longer service hours, covering evenings and weekends when call centres may be closed.
 Again, fitting your customer service offering around your customers' lives can only be a good thing.

-Although traditionally considered a piece of help desk software there's no reason to limit live chat to customer support.
-The positive response that customers have to live chat mean it can be an effective sales tool too, especially when it comes to reducing dropouts during a purchase process.
-Forrester Research found that "44% of online consumers say that having questions answered by a live person while in the middle of an online purchase is one of the most important features a Web site can offer".
+Although traditionally considered a piece of help desk software, there's no reason to limit live chat to customer support.
+The positive response that customers have to live chat means it can be an effective sales tool too, especially when it comes to reducing dropouts during the purchase process.

 In short – if your business would benefit from a more efficient, more intelligent and more responsive customer service channel, you should be considering live chat for your website.